samas-it-services/open-course-delta-lake/README.md

 # open-course-delta-lake
 Welcome to the Delta Lake Feature Courseware repository!
 This open-source courseware is designed to help you master the various features of Delta Lake through hands-on experience with Colab notebooks.

-Supplement your learning with our comprehensive Udemy course and engaging TikTok videos and YouTube Shorts.
+In the near future, you will be able to supplement your learning with our comprehensive Udemy course and engaging TikTok videos and YouTube Shorts.

 ## Features